orbeon/orbeon-forms-doc/XForms-~-XPath-Function-Library.md

 ## Main function library documentation

-The function library is [documented here](http://wiki.orbeon.com/forms/doc/developer-guide/xforms-xpath-functions).
-New functions are documented below.

-Functions documented on this page:
+Most of the function library is [documented here](http://wiki.orbeon.com/forms/doc/developer-guide/xforms-xpath-functions).
+The following functions are documented on this page:

 - `xf:valid()`
 - `xf:bind()`